 If Hamas had been dumb enough to try to attack Israel, they'd have been immediately dropped into the dustbin of history.

-And so, of course, if all that nonsense hadn't happened, nonsense on these college campuses probably not happening either.
+And so, of course, if all that nonsense hadn't happened, nonsense on these college campuses, probably not happening either.

-Everything we can do, all in, get Trump elected.
+So we've got work to do, everything we can do, all in, get Trump elected.

-Brian Mud with you.
+Brian Mudd with you.